mhagiwara/biology-study-notes/cancer-secrets.md

     * Part of high costs of cancer care are due to high prices of cancer drugs (high R&D costs)
     * Insurance rates skyrocket for the past few decades, and healthcare providers have little incentive to keep costs down when insurance covers much of the care
     * Private sector doesn't not benefit from natural interventions (diet, vitamins, other alternative therapies)
+* Natural medicine is a double-edged sword—a wealth of information exists online but many patients are not scientifically literate and easy to fall into mis-information.
+Exclusively relying on natural therapies typically ends very poorly

+## Chapter 2.
+What is cancer?

+* Hallmarks of cancer (Hanahan and Weinburg, 2000)
+    * Has self-sufficient growth signals
+    * Is insensitive to anti-growth signals
+    * Evades apoptosis
+    * Has limitless replicative potential
+    * Possesses sustained angiogenesis (formation of new blood vessels)
+    * Spreads to distant sites (metastasis)
+* "Strong immune system is the best defense against cancer" is a misconception.
+The immune system recognizes no distinction between a cancer cell and a normal cell